btrplace/migrations-UCC-15/README.md

 ### Create a custom VM image

-The VM image we used for all the experiments was an **Ubuntu 14.10 desktop** distribution.
+The VM image that we used for all the experiments was an **Ubuntu 14.10 desktop** distribution.
+Feel free to create your own in a **RAW img file**, you only need to install the `stress` tool to be able to simulate memory intensive workloads.
+Also, make sure that no memory intensive application run on start-up, as they can cause longer migration durations.
-Feel free to create your own, the VM configuration (network, ssh, ...) will be done automatically by the provided deployment scripts, so you just have to provide a **RAW img file** of the operating system you want.
+The overall VM configuration (network, ssh, ...) will be done automatically by the given deployment scripts.

 ## Deploy the environment